-If you’ve ever tried to get any vacuuming done in your house with a dog, you know that they typically hate loud noises.
+If you’ve ever vacuumed in your house with a dog, you know that they typically hate loud noises.
 Before heading out on a boating adventure with your four legged friend, let them adjust to their new surroundings.
 Bring your dog on board while the boat is moored and let them explore.
-They will need to get used to the uneven footing and the noise of the engine at their own pace.
+Let them get used to the uneven footing and the noise of the engine at their own pace.
 When you’re ready for your first trip, keep it short and simple so you don’t overwhelm them.

 Invest in a Pet Lifejacket

 No crew member should go boating without a life jacket – and that includes your pup!
-One of the first things you learn while taking BOATsmart’s boating safety course is that your lifejacket or PFD should be tested in water immediately after you buy it and at the start of each boating season.
+Your lifejacket or PFD should be tested in water immediately after you buy it and at the start of each boating season.
 The same goes for your pet’s PFD.
 Before you head out on the lake, put your pooch in their lifejacket and place them gently in the water to test the buoyancy of the vest.
 You also want to make sure your dog is comfortable and can move freely in their new equipment.
-A properly fitted pet life-vest should fit your dog snug and keep their snout above water.
-Just like our lifejackets, pet vests need to be tested and checked for proper fitting before you head out, but once you do, you’re good to go.
-Snap an adorable Instagram picture of Spot in his new threads and hit the water!
+A properly fitted pet life-vest will fit your dog snug and keep their snout above water.
+Just like our lifejackets, pet vests need to be tested and checked for proper fitting before you head out.

 Avoid Dehydration and Overheating

-While on board a boat, the effects of the sun are extremely strong, and there’s not always shade readily available to seek cover from the rays, especially if you’re in a boat with no cabin to relax and cool off in.
-A great way to help your dog stay safe from the dangerous possibility of dehydration and overheating is to keep plenty of water on board.
-Grab yourself some dog water bowls (ones with suction cup bottoms work well) and bring on a fresh supply of water before heading out.
+While on a boat, the effects of the sun are extremely strong, and there’s not always shade readily available to seek cover from the rays.
+Help keep your dog safe from the dangerous possibility of dehydration and overheating by having plenty of water on board.
+Grab yourself some water bowls (ones with suction cup bottoms work well) and be equipped with a fresh supply of water.
 Encourage your dog to drink throughout the day to keep them cool and hydrated.
-Keep in mind that if your dog is short-haired they may be more susceptible to sun burns, so it’s a good idea to look into pet-friendly sunscreen.
+If your dog is short-haired they may be more susceptible to sun burns, so it’s a good idea to look into pet-friendly sunscreen.